Off the Rez

 National broadcast premiere Saturday May 14, 2011 on TLC.

-Available on iTunes and VOD platforms January 24, 2014.
+Available Now on iTunes and VOD platforms.
+Order today at iTunes.